yagitoshiro/tcd_training/README.md

 some_folder
    - presentation-engine (folder, must be named as shown here!)
    - tcd_certification (folder)
-      - index.html  <-- TOC for the whole course
+      - index.html  <-- TOC for the whole course, open this file
-         - 000 (folder)
+         - 01_gettingstarted (folder)
             - index.html <-- TOC for the lesson
          ... etc
 ```